 Douglass points out that while so much discussion centered around the fact that Prince didn’t have a will, a trust would have allowed him to protect his privacy.
 That information is private, whereas the content of wills is public.

-The fact is, Prince, like the rest of us, was human.
+The fact is, Prince and Franklin, like the rest of us, were human.
 We are not wired to focus on estate planning.
 According to Legalzoom.com, nearly 70% of blacks in the United States die without a will.

 When you consider, however, that a significant portion of wealth is passed through generations, you begin to understand the significance of creating a plan for your assets when you move on, and some of the challenges our community has had when it comes to building wealth.

 That lack of planning is a crisis wrote Earl G. Graves Sr., founder and publisher of Black Enterprise.

 “Not only does this put our ability to transfer wealth to future generations at risk, it also comes at a tremendous cost,” he wrote.
 “Without an estate plan, your assets fall subject to probate.
 According to one estate planning firm, probate costs surviving families a collective $2 billion annually–including more than $1.5 billion in attorney fees.
 Dying intestate (passing away without a valid will) not only blocks the transfer of wealth; it can leave a crippling financial burden to your heirs.”

 “What’s at stake?
 How about more than $1 trillion in black spending power?
 How much of that are we willing to lose to probate, estate taxes, and other costs we need to plan for?
 What about the homes and other real estate we’ve acquired, and our investment portfolios, including retirement plans and other savings?
 What about the nearly 2 million businesses owned by African Americans?
 How can we say we are doing our very best for future generations while leaving all of this, and more, unprotected and at risk?”